Explore Philippines' Island Paradise

 Siquijor

-Activities: Visit Cambugahay Falls, explore ancient balete trees, and dive around marine sanctuaries.
+Activities: Visit Cambugahay Falls, explore ancient balete trees, dive marine sanctuaries.

 Accommodation: Seaside inns, small boutique hotels.